wp-plugins/leaguemanager/readme.txt

 4. Add a league and check out the settings page

 == Frequently Asked Questions ==
-**How can I change the color scheme**
-You can simply overwrite the default color scheme by putting the following code into your theme style file.
-Displayed is the default scheme, simply replace the colors with those of your choice.

-`table.leaguemanager th { background-color: #dddddd; }
-table.leaguemanager tr.alternate { background-color: #ffffff; }
-table.leaguemanager tr { background-color: #efefef; }
-table.crosstable th, table.crosstable td { border: 1px solid #ffffff; }`

 **How can I display the widget statically**

 Since Version 1.1 you can display the widget statically with the following code